I

 mind.
 The Iron is the best antidepressant I have ever found.
 There

-is no better way to fight weakness
+is no better way to fight wea

 than with strength.
 Once the mind and body have been awakened to